1938–1939 German expedition to Tibet: Return home

 After Schäfer had read a letter from his father who reported to him about the imminent threat of war and urged him to return to Germany as quickly as possible, Schäfer decided to return to Germany.
 After being given two complimentary letters, one to Hitler and the other to Himmler, Schäfer and his companions left Lhasa in August 1939.
-They also took with them two presents for Hitler that consisted of a Lhama dress and a hunting dog, as well as a copy of the Tibetan "Bible", the 120-volume Kangyur.
+They also took with them two presents for Hitler that consisted of a Lama's robe and a hunting dog, as well as a copy of the Tibetan "Bible", the 120-volume Kangyur.
 They headed south to Calcutta, boarded a seaplane at the mouth of the Hooghly River, and began the journey home.